-Strategic Metropolitan Centres are multipurpose centres that provide the full range of economic and services necessary for the community, and have an important focus on rail and / or high frequency bus connectivity to and from the centre.
+Strategic Metropolitan Centres are range of economic and services necessary Armadale, as well as supporting the for the community, and have an important focus on rail and / or high frequency bus connectivity to and from the centre.

-Kelmscott, Harrisdale and Hilbert are identified as District Centres, and are supported by several lower order Neighbourhood and Local Centres.
+Kelmscott.
+Harrisdale and Hilbert are identified as District Centres. and are supported by several lower order Neighbourhood and Local Centres.